 Talking to your partner about sex

 It’s important for you and your partner to be on the same page before making the decision to have sex.
 This is part of having mutual consent.
-It’s wrong to assume that things like body language, how they dress, or how they act equals permission.
+It’s wrong to assume that things like body language, how they dress, or how they act equals permission to engage in sex.
 If you’ve made the mutual decision to have sex, here are a few things you should consider.